Home > Projects > DIY Devices > PPG

 Controls

-Signal generator with PWMThe control circuit used for generating the driving signal is made using a 555 based circuit.
+ppg Signal GeneneratorThe control circuit used for generating the driving signal is made using a 555 based circuit.
 This circuit can be found on the DIY Devices Page and is titled Signal Generator with Pulse Width Control.
 This circuit is housed inside a small hand held box with a 9V battery.
 It can be connected to the Power Pulse Generator by a jack plug on the end of the cable from the unit.
 You can buy an advanced version of this signal source here.

 External transformers, coils, or solenoids can also be driven at any desired frequency within the range of the 555 timer.
 The pulse width modulation capabilities of the control circuit are used for power level control for transformers and other coils.
 This feature also allows large or small DC motors to be powered with variable speed between 0% and 100%.
 These can also be tuned to their resonant frequency.